JuanCarcedo/final-cloud-app-with-database/README.md

 ## IBM Skills Network - Intro to the project
 The starting point of this project can be found here [IBM Project](https://github.com/ibm-developer-skills-network/final-cloud-app-with-database).
 This is a fork.
 The main point of this project is to replicate what I would do in a client/new project enhancing an app in Django.
-The scope of this repository is to include an exam capability for the online courses; including:
+The scope of this repository is to include an exam capability for the online courses, including:
 + Questions with multiple choices (one or more correct).
 + The user can see and take the exam only if it is enrolled in the course.
 + The user can submit as many exams as desired.